Green For All Fellows - Class 1

 David H. Dix has been deeply involved in local, state and national politics since he was a teenager.
 He has helped lead congressional, gubernatorial, and senatorial campaigns.
 He has also worked for the Republican National Convention, for the Pennsylvania League of Young Voters and President-elect Barack Obama's campaign.
 David also has a long history serving leadership capacities for a number of advocacy groups, including the NAACP's youth and college division, the Governor's Advisory Commission on African American Affairs in Pennsylvania, the Pennsylvania Hip Hop Political Convention and the National Hip Hop Political Convention.

-Vanessa German is a multi disciplinary artist based in Pittsburgh, Pa. as a performance poet and sculptor, she creates found object assemblages that speak to the power of transformation of the ordinary material to the extraordinary.
+Vanessa German is a multi disciplinary artist based in Pittsburgh, Pa.
+As a performance poet and sculptor, she creates found object assemblages that speak to the power of transformation of the ordinary material to the extraordinary.
 Her performance work speaks to the innate power of the human spirit to transform, transcend and influence change.
 Most recently she has worked to organize residents of Pittsburgh around the issue of green economic development.

 Rob Harman is a college student currently at Loyola University.
 Originally from upstate New York, he now calls New Orleans home, and probably will for the better part of his life.
 Growing up poor, he developed a passion for finding ways for struggling communities to fight the problems that affect them.
 He is currently works with and for: Loyola University Community Action Program-Special Affairs Chair The Katrina Relief Office